eduardz1/Bachelor-Thesis/chapters/tools-and-technologies.typ

     // TODO: add code snippets, continue writing stuff

     == RDF

-    // TODO:
+    RDF is a standard model for data interchange on the Web.
+    The acronym stands for Resource Description Framework, RDF has features that facilitate data merging even when the underlying schemas differ and it specifically supports the evolution of schemas over time without requiring all the data consumers to be changed @rdf.

+    Each RDF statement represents knowledge graphs as a set of triples in the form _subject predicate object_ @ksosu.
+The three-part structure consists of resources identified by a URI.
+RDF extends the linking structure of the Web by using URIs to name the relationship between things, this method allows the mixing of structured and semi-structured data.

+    More specifically the triplets are divided into @rdfandowl:
+    - *Resources* - the thing described
+    - *Properties* - the relationship between things
+    - *Classes* - the bucket used to group the things

+    An example related to our knowledge graph is the formalization of the ideal moisture for the Basilicum plant number 1:

+    `<Basilicum1> <hasIdealMoisture> <50>`

     == SPARQL
     // TODO:
     == OWL

     #link("https://www.w3.org/TR/owl-ref/")[OWL] is a knowledge representation language that is used to describe the #link(<asset-model>)[`asset model`] of the greenhouse.
 It is used to create a formal description of the greenhouse's physical structure and the relationships between the different components.

-    // TODO: check if it is enough of an example, exaplain it in more datail, check if syntax highlighting works as expected, if not open an issue and/or try to open a PR yourself
+    // TODO: check if it is enough of an example, explain it in more detail, and check if syntax highlighting works as expected, if not open an issue and/or try to open a PR yourself
     The following code example models a class 'Basilicum' and links information about the ideal moisture in the asset model:

     ```javascript